MicrosoftDocs/PowerShell-Docs/reference/5.1/Microsoft.PowerShell.Core/About/about_Job_Details.md

 To get the parent job and only the child jobs with a particular **State** value, use the **ChildJobState** parameter of the `Get-Job` cmdlet.
-The **ChildJobState** parameter is introduced in Windows PowerShell 3.0.
+The **ChildJobState** parameter was introduced in Windows PowerShell 3.0.

 ```powershell
 PS> Get-Job -ChildJobState Failed